 - Its content should be potentially impactful for language learners, language maintenance, language teaching, and scholarly research.

 This award may be shared by multiple creators of a single collection (including, for example, academic and non-academic researchers, primary language consultants, and collection curators.)
-The award is given to the creators of the collection, not the repository or archive, and it carries a stipend of $500.
+The award is given to the named creators of the collection for that archival deposit, not the repository or archive, and it carries a stipend of $500.
 Nominations must be made by a member of SSILA.
 Self-nominations are permitted.

 - a letter of nomination identifying the nominee(s) (with curriculum vitae as appropriate), describing the background of their work on the language in question, and the archival collection (with links to online content and metadata, and a finding aid or descriptive overview), and explaining its quality and significance, and

 - one supporting letter also explaining the quality and significance of the archival collection.